CFCN Study Plan: 7-Week Schedule

 What is the CFCN exam?

-The CFCN is a professional certification exam.
+The CFCN is a standardized exam.
 For a comprehensive study guide with practice questions and full-length exams, see our Foot Care Nurse Study Guide.

 How should I prepare for the CFCN?